themeriboku/prog1-final-2024/README.md

 - Correct result but not OO code: 0%
 - Correct result with an OO coding style as discussed in the class: 100%
 - Correct result with a bad OO coding style: 50%

+-> Here what i do
+i create a Ball class and it can hit a wall, seven_segments_proc -> screen display number between 0-9 i have a problem that i can't display a picture